koii-network/docs/develop/microservices-and-tasks/linktree-task/getting-started.md

 cp /home/<user>/.config/koii/id.json ./config/koii/id.json
 ```

-## What will you learn in this tutorial?
+## What Will You Learn in This Tutorial?

-The purpose of this tutorial is to help you become familiar with more advanced ideas that are implemented in the linktree task.
-These concepts will help you write your own Koii tasks.
+This tutorial's goal is to familiarize you with more advanced concepts that are applied in the linktree task, such as database management and Api endpoints.
+Writing your own Koii tasks will be made easier for you if you have a good understanding of these features.

 However, when it comes to more complex projects involving database management and the creation of API endpoints for user requests, several questions arise. let's talk about three crucial pieces of logic needed for this project to function properly: